 - Mortgage Brokers in Australia are required to obtain an Australian Credit Licence (ACL) through ASIC.
 Alternatively, mortgage brokers will be able to work as a credit representative (ACR) under another individual or company’s ACL if they do not have ACL.

 Think Academy of Business & Technology provides a Certificate IV in Finance & Mortgage Broking that meet the requirements of education as is outlined in ASIC’s 206.
-This course is available online at a very affordable price of under $500.
+This course is available online at a very affordable price.